-Traffic Junction 5.2
+5.2.
+Traffic Junction

-The second domain we utilize is the Traffic Junction environment.
-This environment, composed of intersecting routes and cars (agents) with limited vision, requires communication to avoid collisions.
+The Traffic Junction environment, composed of intersecting routes and cars (agents) with limited vision, requires communication to avoid collisions.
 Cars enter the traffic junction with a probability p{arrive} .
-The maximum number of cars in the environment at a specific time is denoted as Nmax, which varies across difficulty levels.
+The maximum number of cars in the environment at a specific time is denoted as N{max} , which varies across difficulty levels.
 A car occupies one cell at a time step and can take action "gas" or "brake" on its route.